mespe/mespe.github.io/content/post/xmas_revisited.md

 }
 ```

-Putting it all together, our function look like this:
+Putting it all together, our function looks like this:

 ```r
 xmas = function(df, persons = df$persons, exclude = df$partner,